 Final Recommendation (TBC)

-15. Proposed New Recommendation on Finance Accountability and Transparency
+Report Section 15.
+FINANCIAL ACCOUNTABIILITY AND TRANSPARENCY: ATRT2 Recommendation #12 (Proposed New Recommendation on Finance Accountability and Transparency)

 Hypothesis of Problem

 ICANN is a non-profit, privately organized institution.
 The services delivered by ICANN are delivered without any other institutions or bodies competing with ICANN.
 The political decisions of the ICANN Board and, in the broader context, the multi-stakeholder mechanism will - in the absence of direct competition - be the only factors that determine how ICANN should prioritize its resources, its revenue, and its spending.